networknext/next/docs/portal_user_guide.md

 <img width="1002" alt="image" src="https://github.com/networknext/next/assets/696656/7f99ffc5-cfd1-40b9-a882-28baf59a8b01">

-The blue line is the non-accelerated direct route round trip time (RTT) from the client to the server and back in millisconds.
+The blue line is the non-accelerated direct route round trip time (RTT) from the client to the server and back in milliseconds.
 The green line is the accelerated round trip time in milliseconds.
 The orange line is the conservative predicted accelerated round trip time calculated by the route optimization system.

 Below we can see jitter, also measured in milliseconds.
 Jitter measures time variance of packet delivery in milliseconds, in other words, packets that arrive later than they should: